pekkis/finnish-name-randomizer/README.md

 ### Firstnames

-Firstnames are categorized, like in the source name, with a binary `sex` parameter, either `male` or `female`.
+Firstnames are categorized, exactly as in the source data, with a binary `sex` parameter, names are either `female` or `male`.

 Use `firstNamesOnly` to get a dataset considering only the FIRST first names.
 If you do not use this, you will get a lot more Kalevis and Tapanis than you